 Which means, nothing “goes to waste.”
 All of the protein consumed will still get absorbed… just over a longer period of time.
 But, in the end, the same total amount protein will be processed whether it was consumed via three 20g meals or one 60g meal.
 Or any similar example.

 So, if you’re currently putting a very specific limit on the amount of protein you consume at one time as a result of this myth, and your diet would be more convenient, enjoyable and sustainable for you if you removed that limit… go for it.

 I personally eat more than 30g of protein virtually every single time I eat protein.
 Hell, I don’t think I’ve had a single dinner in the last 5 years that contained less than 50g of protein.

 And that brings us to the other question that may have just popped into your head…

 What Is The Maximum Amount Of Protein The Body Can Process In A Single Meal?

 So, if 20, 30 or 40 grams isn’t the supposed special cutoff point after all… then what is?
 What is the maximum amount of protein the human body can handle in one sitting?

 The answer to this question is… we don’t know.
 There really is no exact amount.

 But the consensus “best guess” is… a lot.
 As in – like I alluded to a second ago – the maximum amount of protein you’d ever be capable of consuming in a single meal.
 Basically, you’d go “holy crap, I can’t eat anymore” long before actually reaching that unknown maximum amount.

-I’ve seen Alan Aragon describe this limit as “likely similar to the amount that’s maximally effective in an entire day.”
+I’ve even seen others describe this limit as “likely similar to the amount that’s maximally effective in an entire day.”